rwxrob/notes/Current cycling kit layer clothing items.md

 ## Head

+Getting everything I put on my head has been the single most important thing to get right.
+Temperature regulation really works through the scalp and mine is bald.
+Too hot of a head and everything else sweats through.
+Too cold and my hands and feet freeze, which reminds me of the old "if you want warm feet put on a hat adage from skiing days."

 - VIictgoal waterproof helmet cover (fits over cap brim as well)
 - Giro Aries Spherical Helmet
 - MAAP Evade 5 Panel Cap (under helmet, warmer)